 - The casino fails to exercise adequate supervision over an employee’s activities.

 Patrons who have been injured as the result of a casino’s negligence are entitled to recover compensatory damages under Nevada law.
-Compensatory damages can include (without limitation):
+Compensatory damages for a personal injury claim can include (without limitation):

 - Lost wages from missed work,